cellml/libcellml/docs/tutorials/tutorial7/tutorial7_py.rst

     If this is the same as your working directory, simply enter an empty string, :code:`""`.
     Once that is done, use the :code:`Model.hasUnresolvedImports()` function to check whether or not the model imports have been found.

-Finally it's time to flatten the model so that it can be used to generate runable code.
+Finally it's time to flatten the model so that it can be used to generate runnable code.
 This operation will create new local instances of all of the imported items, thereby removing the model's dependency on imports.

 .. container:: dothis